animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Alternatively, you can use Apache Geode’s [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) for convenience.
+Alternatively, you can use Apache Geode's [`ReflectionBasedAutoSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) for convenience.
 Of course, we recommend that, where possible, you use a custom `PdxSerializer` to maintain finer-grained control over your